eimach/Obsidian-Notes/02. School/A-Levels/Computer Science/CS - RW - Search Algorithms.md

 | G    | 5                        | E             |

 # A* Algorithm
-- Uses Heuristics to obtain an estimated
+- Uses Heuristics to obtain an estimated distance to end point
-Put notes here
+	- Heuristic must be an *under-estimate* or you can end up ignoring the correct path Put notes here
 # Time Complexity
 - [[CS - RW - Time Complexity, Space Complexity & Big O Notation]]